Spring testing machine for multi-channel spring testing

 With a spring testing machine, the visco-elastic properties of pneumatic springs and their fatigue properties are examined under various temperatures.
 A servo-hydraulic testing machine with hydrostatic cylinder bearing serves as the foundation.
 A special compression unit (mounted on a T-slotted plate) allows you to mount various pneumatic spring shapes and sizes.
 The fixture is also equipped with two measuring transducers for measuring the pneumatic spring diameter.
 The entire fixture can be inserted into a mobile temperature chamber in a temperature range from -80 to +250 °C.

 This spring testing machine supports quality assurance and the development of pneumatic springs.
-It consists of a floor-standing testing machine with Fmax 250 kN.
-It is equipped with an additional horizontal, electromechanical drive with Fmax 50 kN and a force measuring platform with five load cells (3 vertical and 2 horizontal).
-The axial and horizontal stiffness characteristics of pneumatic springs are determined under vertical, horizontal or combined loading, and the following channels can be individually controlled:
+The axial and horizontal stiffness characteristics of pneumatic springs are determined under vertical, horizontal or combined loading,and the following channels can be individually controlled:

 - Force and travel, vertical